 Get a Co-signer

 Finally, the last thing that you may want to think about to get a personal loan if you have a low credit score is to get someone with a good credit score to co-sign the loan.
 A co-signer agrees to pay the debt if you fail to do so yourself.
-This can get you a loan or interest rate that you otherwise wouldn’t be able to qualify for.
+This can get you an online loan or interest rate that you otherwise wouldn’t be able to qualify for.

 Of course, you should always pay the debt down yourself.
 Defaulting on a loan and leaving your co-signer on the hook will ruin your credit score even more – and maybe even your relationship with them!